[Updated 11/6/2024]

 Transaction History (10/10/2017

-This patent is for sale or license.
+This patent is for sale.
 Principals only.

 References